 If you have any rituals or routines that you normally do before going to bed at home, do them on the plane if possible.
 For instance, I normally read in bed.
 It relaxes me and gets my mind to stop thinking about the day or planning ahead to tomorrow.
 I always travel with a book and it never fails to put me to sleep – I can even be asleep before takeoff!

 Sleeping Aids: If sleeping on an airplane is next to impossible for you and it is crucial that you get rest, taking a sleep aid may be helpful.
-Talk to your physician about what over the counter or prescription medications may help.
-It is important that you understand how much to take, how long it will last and what the possible side affects may be.
+Talk to your physician about what over-the-counter or prescription medications may help.
+It is important that you understand how much to take, how long it will last and what the possible side effects may be.

 Sunlight: If it’s still daylight, get outside and expose your body to sunlight.
 Natural sunlight will help your body regulate its sleep patterns and adapt to the new time zone.